congthinh2132/SQL-BigQuery-E-commerce-website/README.md

 ![image](https://github.com/user-attachments/assets/953c9083-dd57-4390-af56-5266309a7cf7)

 ### 5.4 Average Number of Pageviews by Purchaser Type
-Query: Determine the average number of pageviews segmented by purchaser type (e.g., new vs. returning purchasers).
+Query: Determine the average number of pageviews segmented by purchaser type.
 ``` sql
 WITH purchaser_data AS (
   SELECT